 Take advantage of restaurants which offer free kids dining with your adult meals, or even just kid’s menus which are lower in cost.
 Kids meals paid for at the regular high prices just don’t make any real sense.
 They may not want or enjoy those and they cost double or triple the cost of a discounted meal.
 Free, of course, is even better.

 Ask about senior discounts like a percentage off your meal, or free coffee or tea.
 Some places even have a special senior menu.
 Almost every fast food and most others will offer some kind of senior discount or a special “senior” menu choice.
 I especially enjoy the IHOP senior menu which saves about 40% on several options when I take advantage of it.

 Find a restaurant that offers buffet dining and you can have a variety of different foods at one price.
 In a family style restaurant, you can order things that can be shared rather than a portion served separately to each person.
 This gives everyone the opportunity to try tasty items without a la carte costs.

-Many places will offer on off-days like Tuesdays or Wednesdays may have specials like “pasta night” or “burger night” where these items are discounted from the regular menu.
+Also, many places will offer on off-days like Tuesdays or Wednesdays specials like “pasta night” or “burger night” where these items are discounted from the regular menu.

 Skip the overpriced dessert menu and go to an ice cream shop for a sundae or to your supermarket’s bakery for a treat.
 Better yet, make dessert at home.
 Think about it, two pieces of cheesecake in a good restaurant can set you back about $15 (at least) and you can get your own at the supermarket for less—and eat it more than just for tonight.

-- Be a teetotaler
+Be a Teetotaler